Human-in-the-loop Embodied Intelligence with Interactive Simulation Environment for Surgical Robot Learning: Conclusion and Discussion

-In this paper, we propose an interactive simulation environment based on our existing SurRoL for human-in-the-loop embodied intelligence.
-New features are added for realistic human interaction, including haptic control mapping, physical simulation with higher realism, and surgical scene rendering with higher fidelity.
-Four new representative surgical training tasks are also co-developed, which are suitable for future research on human-in-the-loop surgical task learning.
-We initially conduct key experiments to validate the idea of including humans in embodied intelligence, the promising results prove the effectiveness of our proposed methods and pave the way for relevant research topics.
+In this paper, we propose an interactive platform based on our existing SurRoL simulator for human-in-the-loop embodied intelligence.
+New features are added for enhanced human interaction, including haptic interaction interface, physical simulation and scene rendering with better realism.
+Five new representative surgical training tasks are also co-developed for future work on human-in-the-loop surgical task learning.
+We initially conduct basic experiments to validate the idea of including human in the embodied intelligence in the form of human demonstration.
+The promising results prove the effectiveness of our proposed methods and pave the way for relevant research topics.
+Potential future directions include taking the surgical safety~\cite{thananjeyan2020safety,pore2021safe} into consideration for policy learning from human demonstration, studying the effectiveness of learning from human feedback, and human-robot collaboration~\cite{zhang2022human}.
 We envisage extensive future works to explore how human factors can play a role and transform surgical robot learning through our provided open-source embodied AI platform for surgical robots.

 { }